 What have I done so far?

 I’ve not been a complete hermit all my life.
 In 2001 I had a wonderful time in the Maldives which is a place I will never forget.
 I have been to the US a couple of times – once to Disneyworld with my brother which I didn’t really enjoy, and another time to New York with my girlfriend which I didn’t really enjoy either!

 I’ve spent a week on a beach in Tenerife, another week in Egypt doing a lot of sunbathing a snorkeling, I’ve spent a week snowboarding in Austria where I dislocated my shoulder and never snowboarded again!
+[EDIT: I went Snowboarding in Andorra in 2018 and had a fabulous time!!]
 I also spent a week in beautiful Tuscany enjoying the picturesque towns and lovely food.